mysteryx93/OntraportApi.NET/README.md

 If you are using Ontraport as your main database engine, you can use .NET Identity Framework directly with Ontraport.

-Step 1: Install OntraportApi.IdentityCore from NuGet.
-If you use another version of .NET, download the source and add it to your project to customize it. .NET Framework and .NET Core use a different version of Identity Framework.
+**Step 1:** Install OntraportApi.IdentityCore from NuGet.
+If you use another version of .NET, download the source code and add it to your project to customize it. .NET Framework and .NET Core use different versions of Identity Framework.

-Step 2: Create a custom Contact class that derives from ApiContact and implements IIdentityContact.
-[It will look like this.](https://github.com/mysteryx93/OntraportApi.NET/blob/master/OntraportApi.IntegrationTests/IdentityCore/IdentityContact.cs)
+**Step 2:** Create a custom Contact class that derives from ApiContact and implements IIdentityContact.
+[Sample](https://github.com/mysteryx93/OntraportApi.NET/blob/master/OntraportApi.IntegrationTests/IdentityCore/IdentityContact.cs)

-Step 3 (optional): Create your own ApplicationIdentityUser and/or ApplicationIdentityRole that derive from OntraportIdentityUser and IdentityRole<string>.
+**Step 3 (optional):** Create your own ApplicationIdentityUser and/or ApplicationIdentityRole that derive from OntraportIdentityUser and IdentityRole<string>.

-Step 4: Register services in Startup.cs
+**Step 4:** Register services in Startup.cs

 ```c#
 services.AddIdentityCore<TUser>()